FDLE Warrant Search

 If you have an outstanding arrest warrant in Florida, you can search for the warrant for free on the Florida Department of Law Enforcement (FDLE) website using the Florida Criminal Information Center (FCIC) Public Records Search Page.

+The database contains Florida warrant information on “wanted persons” as reported to the Florida Department of Law Enforcement by law enforcement agencies throughout the state.
 To conduct the search inquiry on FDLE’s FCIC search page, use the subject’s first name, last name, nickname, race, sex, and/or date of birth.

 The FDLE’s free searchable database contains information on warrants that remain active throughout the State of Florida.
 The information on the FCIC Public Records Search Page is updated every 24 hours.